 WILMAPCO will continue to work with the Southbridge community on the implementation of the Southbridge Circulation Study.
-This work includes an ongoing Safe Routes to School Program at Elbert-Palmer Elementary School, the co-sponsorship of a Transportation Enhancements Project centered along Heald Street and New Castle Avenue, monitoring of the South Wilmington Signage Study, efforts to reduce diesel emissions in South Wilmington and leadership within the South Wilmington Planning Network.
-Community contact: Marie Reed; City of Wilmington contact: Dave Blankenship; DelDOT contacts: Sarah Coakley and Jeff Niezgoda
+This work includes an ongoing Safe Routes to School Program at Elbert-Palmer Elementary School, the support of a Transportation Alternatives Program effort along Heald Street and New Castle Avenue, efforts to reduce diesel emissions in South Wilmington, and leadership within the South Wilmington Planning Network.
+Community contact: Marie Reed; City of Wilmington contact: Leah Kacanda; DelDOT contacts: Sarah Coakley and Jeff Niezgoda